ketkikinkar/Image_Colorization/README.md

 ## Contributing
 Your contributions are welcome!
 Please adhere to the standard pull request process for any improvements or bug fixes.

-## License
-This project is licensed under [License Name].

-## Contact
-For queries or feedback, reach out at [Your Contact Information].